HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Segment_Methods.md

 For example, the syntax to get the label text is `segment.selectedValue.label(text)`.
 Earlier this was written as `segment.selectedValue.label.text`.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Example of a data object that needs to be set in the 2nd Section Index of the Segment.
+//Example of a data object that needs to be set in the 2nd Section Index of the Segment.

 var dataObj1 = [{
     "lbl": "Row 0",